PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 }
 ```

-The tests uses a new fake implementation of `WebsiteChecker` trait. `SlowWebsiteChecker` is deliberately slow.
+The test uses a new fake implementation of the `WebsiteChecker` trait. `SlowWebsiteChecker` is deliberately slow.
 It uses `std::thread::sleep` to wait exactly twenty milliseconds and then it returns true.
 And then it will run the `check_websites` function with a list of ten URLs.

 To check the execution time, we use `println!` to print the duration of the execution.
-By default, the test will not print anything to the console, so we can see the execution time only when we run the test with `cargo nextest run --no-capture`.
+By default, the test will not print anything to the console, so we can only see the execution time when we run the test with `cargo nextest run --no-capture`.

 ### Try and Run the Test